Short Story: War Within

 Would using Bea’s maiden name trigger his memory, soften his heart, or harden it?
 Did time heal old wounds or leave them to fester?

-Greg cleared his throat a couple of times.
+Greg cleared his throat a few times.
 “I haven’t had anything to do with Bea in decades.”

-At least I knew from his response that I had the correct Greg.
-What was I to say now?
-The truth—that I was looking for my true father and suspected he was him?
-I couldn’t think of a creative lie, so I was honest.
+At least I knew from his response that I had the right Greg.
+What should I say now?
+The truth—that I was searching for my real father and suspected he was him?
+I couldn’t think of a creative lie.

 I held my breath and waited for his response.
-All I could hear was heavier, quicker breathing before the click of him ending the phone call.
+All I could hear was heavier, faster breathing before the click of him hanging up the call.

-Disappointed, I cried for two solid days, and Troy told me to give up my search and accept that Mark was my dad.
+Disappointed, I cried for two straight days, and Troy told me to stop searching and accept that Mark was my father.
 Of course, my brother didn’t know that Mark had raped me repeatedly from when I was five until I was twelve.
-Nor would he ever learn about that, at least not from me.
-I could never embrace Mark.
+Nor would he ever find out about that, at least not from me.
+I could never accept Mark.

 Her voice was so calm and reassuring that I listened to her again.
-The next thing I knew, I told Troy I was leaving and found myself on the road from Edmonton to Chilliwack, not knowing if my ‘99 Corolla would make it through the mountains that made up British Columbia.
+The next thing I knew, I told Troy I was leaving and found myself on the road from Edmonton to Chilliwack, not knowing whether my ‘99 Corolla would make it through the mountains of British Columbia.

 I arrived at the well-maintained trailer park on the outskirts of Chilliwack fifteen hours later.
-An older red Ford 150 sat on the small gravel pad next to the standard width with blue siding and white wood lattice skirting all around its base.
-Plain beige curtains had been drawn over all the windows, hiding the inside from the outside.
-I parked my old beater on the street in front of number 143 and sat behind the wheel, observing the small trailer for nearly twenty minutes before I found the courage to leave my car and walk up to the front door.
+An older red Ford F-150 sat on the small gravel pad next to the standard-width trailer with blue siding and white wood lattice skirting at its base.
+Plain beige curtains had been drawn over all the windows, hiding the interior from view.
+I parked my old beater on the street in front of number 143 and sat behind the wheel, observing the small trailer for nearly twenty minutes before gathering the courage to leave my car and walk up to the front door.

-Greg answered his doorbell immediately, almost as if he’d been expecting me.
-I gazed upon him with wonder.
-Clad in a t-shirt and faded blue jeans, both of which were too large on his gaunt form, and aside from the age, gender differences, and sallowness of his skin, staring at him was like looking in a mirror.
+Greg answered his doorbell instantly, almost as if he’d been expecting me.
+I looked at him with wonder.
+Dressed in a t-shirt and faded blue jeans, both of which were too big for his gaunt frame, and aside from the age, gender differences, and sallowness of his skin, staring at him was like looking in a mirror.

-He must have thought the same thing looking at me.
-A sigh escaped him, and he nodded with resignation.
+He probably thought the same thing when he looked at me.
+A sigh escaped him, and he nodded resignedly.
 “I knew you’d come anyway.”

 I didn’t know what to say.

-He stepped back enough to allow me past and waved with his hand that I could enter his home if I wanted to.
+He stepped back enough to let me pass and waved his hand, indicating I could enter his house if I wanted to.
 I did.

-His home was that of a neat and tidy bachelor.
-It boasted an open floor plan for the living spaces and was simply furnished with older furniture supplemented with newer additions, mostly purchased from IKEA.
-I saw in his kitchen that he had washed a single plate and glass.
-Two chairs were placed at the small wooden dining room table, but only one empty coffee mug sat on it.
-Near the toaster was a plastic sorter filled with colorful tablets and capsules, and a pharmacy bag full of pill bottles rested next to it.
-His walls were bare except for a triad of photos of three teenagers looking strikingly like me and a wall plaque above the front door.
-In the photographs, the teens wore their high school graduation gowns and were framed in cheap gold-painted frames.
-The wall plaque displayed the serenity Prayer hand painted in black cursive.
+His home had an open layout for the living spaces and was decorated with older furniture, complemented by newer items mostly from IKEA.
+In his kitchen, I saw he had washed just one plate and glass.
+Two chairs sat at the small wooden dining table, with only a single empty coffee mug on it.
+Near the toaster, there was a plastic container filled with colorful tablets and capsules, and a pharmacy bag full of pill bottles was nearby.
+His walls were mostly bare, except for three photos of teenagers who looked remarkably like me, and a wall plaque above the front door.
+The photos showed the teens in high school graduation gowns and were framed in inexpensive gold-painted frames.
+The wall plaque displayed the Serenity Prayer hand-painted in black cursive.

 He offered me something to drink.
-I said coffee, and he rewarmed me a mug in the microwave.
+I said ‘coffee,’ and he warmed me a mug in the microwave.
 We sat silently at his dining room table for several minutes before he spoke.

 “Why’d you come?”

-I studied his lined, jaundiced face.
-I knew enough pop medicine to be aware that he was very ill.
-His liver was failing—not good.
-He didn’t look long for this world.
+I examined his lined, jaundiced face.
+I knew enough pop medicine to realize he was very sick.
+His liver was failing—definitely not good.
+He didn’t seem to have much time left.

 “I need to know,” I said with a single-shoulder shrug, “where I fit in.
 I never have.”